Mastercard/location-intelligence-places-reference-app/README.md

 This project showcases retrieving places, merchant category codes, and merchant industry codes using the [Places API](https://developer.mastercard.com/places-v2/documentation/).
 This application illustrates connecting to the Places API using Mastercard's OAuth library, and an OpenAPI generated client.

-An optional dependency is a [Google Maps Key](https://developers.google.com/maps/gmp-get-started).
-If you don't add a Google API key, you'll see an alert when the page loads and "For Development" over the map.
-This is normal and allows you to see the program without a key in development mode.

 When you get to the part about adding APIs, you will need to add the following APIs:

-- Maps JavaScript API

-See pricing [here](https://developers.google.com/maps/documentation/javascript/usage-and-billing).
-At the time of writing users are offered a $200 credit each month and the API costs $7 / 1000 Requests.

 ### Compatibility <a name="compatibility"></a>
  * [Java 8](https://www.oracle.com/java/technologies/javase-jdk15-downloads.html) or later